woaitsAryan/Asteroids/README.md

 # Asteroids

 An arcade game made using HTML, CSS and JavaScript inspired from the Atari game, Asteroids.
+This game was built to learn Javascript and practice Object Oriented Programming concepts along with rendering frames to build canvas based 2D web games.

 ### Hosted Link